← Recovery Hub · Blog

 N-Acetyl Cysteine (NAC)

-Magnesium is involved in hundreds of enzymatic reactions, including several tied to neural excitability and energy metabolism, and levels can decline after brain injury.
-Forms bound to taurine (magnesium taurate) are chosen in some formulas for their profile in nervous-system support.
+Magnesium is involved in hundreds of enzymatic reactions, including several tied to neural excitability and energy metabolism, and magnesium levels can decline after brain injury.
+That biology led to a large randomized trial of intravenous magnesium in moderate-to-severe traumatic brain injury — 499 patients, treatment started within 8 hours (Temkin et al., 2007, Lancet Neurology).

 Omega-3 fatty acids (DHA/EPA)